RVCC-IDMX/meet-the-fishes-TimothyBlajsa/README.md

 - Rainbow Fish
 - Betta Fish
 - Silver Fish

 The above scenes include various animations, in addition to their base state.
 Each scene is navigated with the inclusion of back and next buttons.

+The background remains the same from the previous iteration, including animated bubbles, sound, and kelp.
 ## Author Testimony
 ### Resources
 #### Images